Udio workflow, updated May 10, 2026

 No. There is no formal partnership between Dayvid and Udio.
 Dayvid accepts any audio file, including the one you export from Udio, and treats it the same as audio from any other source.
 The workflow is open: you bring the file, we make the video.

 Suno works the same way.
 The flow does not care which AI music tool generated the audio.
-There is also a dedicated Suno version of this guide at /suno-to-video for the Suno-specific workflow notes.
+There is also a dedicated Suno version of this guide for the Suno-specific workflow notes.

 Dayvid publishes through the official YouTube Data API, the same path any uploader uses, so the upload itself is not a flag risk.
 Disclosure of AI-generated content is something you set on the YouTube side per video, and YouTube's altered-content policy is the source of truth for that.
 Your channel is not at risk simply because the song was made in Udio or the visuals were AI-generated.